A VISUAL LANGUAGE FOR THE VISUALLY IMPAIRED

 Braille Dingbats, an emoticon addition to the Braille alphabet in a 9-dots grid.

-A Dingbats extension for Braille, ‘Braille Dingbats’, where braille meets emoticons.
+Braille meets emoticons is a Dingbats extension for Braille, called ‘Braille Dingbats’, where braille meets emoticons.

 Happy, enthusiastic, sad,… Emoticon images, universal images, used by people who can see, and therefore immediately can show in one character how they feel.

 But what about people who can see poorly or not?
 People who are using the Braille language are forced to use the alphabet to describe their emotions.
 This insight became a starting point to design an addition to the Braille alphabet, based on our emoticons, converted into a ‘dot’ language that characterizes Braille.
 This typographical experiment tries to build a bridge to visual language for the visually impaired.

 This idea started at Routine Archive, whereby Carl Haase (Zero Desk), lecturer and Researcher at PXL MAD, gave me the opportunity to think about different aspects within his ‘Mother of all’ (MOA) platform ‘World without words’.